investigace/project-empire/README.md

 ### 2.1.
 Set up server with docker and docker-compose

 Start the installation by setting up a server preferrably running latest Ubuntu (at the time of writing the Ubuntu LTS version was 20.04), with docker and docker-compose installed, SSH access, public IPv4 address and reachable HTTP (80) and HTTPS (443) ports.
-It can be your own physical server as well as server set up by some cloud services provider.
+It can be your own physical server as well as server set up at some cloud platform.

 We expect that you are able to set up a server like that, but if not, [here is a tutorial how to set up such server on DigitalOcean](/docs/set_up_wiki_server_on_digitalocean.md).
 ### 2.2.
 Update DNS records

-Continue with picking the domain where you want the wiki to be run and updating the DNS records.
+Continue with picking the domain where you want the wiki to be run, you will need to update DNS records for it.
 The wiki is prepared to be run on either separate domain (e.g. project-empire-wiki.org) or subdomain (e.g. project-empire-wiki.example.org).
-In case of separate domain, you want to create 2 A records pointing to the public IPv4 address of server, one for the plain domain and one for www subdomain (wiki takes care of the redirecting then).
+In case of separate domain, you want to create two A records pointing to the public IPv4 address of server, one for the plain domain and one for www subdomain (wiki takes care of the redirecting then).
 In case of subdomain, you want one A record for that subdomain pointing to the public IPv4 address of the server.

-Example: If the server has public IPv4 address 1.2.3.4 and you want the wiki to run at subdomain project-empire-wiki.example.org, you want to add A record for project-empire-wiki.example.org with value 1.2.3.4.
+Example: If the server has public IPv4 address 1.2.3.4 and you want the wiki to run at subdomain project-empire-wiki.example.org, add A record for project-empire-wiki.example.org with value 1.2.3.4.

 After changing the DNS records please wait for them to propagate before continuing with the installation, because obtaining HTTPS certificates from Lets Encrypt depends on server being accessible at the picked domain or subdomain.